liaochenlanruo/pgcgap/docs/index.md

 <br/>

-- Check the required external programs (__It is strongly recommended that this step be performed after the installation of pcgp__):
+- Check the required external programs (__It is strongly recommended that this step be performed after the installation of PGCGAP__):

     ```
     $pgcgap --check-external-programs